Erectile dysfunction (ED) is a clinical term usually defined as the inability to develop and maintain an erection for satisfactory sexual activity.

 Many ED resources are actually pharmaceutical industry funded marketing sites.
 Below are a few that aren’t.

-Scarleteen’s excellent selection of articles on male sexuality.
+Scarleteen’s excellent selection of articles on sexuality.

 The Sexual Health Network